 Plan your upgrade from Office 2007 or Office 2010 servers and clients

 If your organization is using older versions of Office products and servers, this is a great time to start planning your upgrade.
 Office 2007 products and services have reached their end of support.
-Exchange 2010 will reach its end of support on January 14, 2020.
-Other Office 2010 products and services will reach their end of support on October 13, 2020.
+Office 2010 products and services (including Office 2010, Exchange 2010, SharePoint 2010, and Project Server 2010), will reach their end of support on October 13, 2020.
 Use the resources in this section to get started.

 See Upgrade from Office 2010 servers and clients for more details.